troglobit/finit/README.md

 `poll()` detects an event.
 See the source code for `plugins/*.c` for more help and ideas.

+**Callbacks**

-Callback plugins are called by finit them right before a process is started, or restarted if it exits.
-The callback receive a pointer to the `svc_t` (defined in `svc.h`) of the service, with all command line parameters free to modify if needed.
+Callback plugins are called by finit right before a process is started, or restarted if it exits.
+The callback runs as a separate process and receives a pointer to the `svc_t` of the service, with all command line parameters free to modify as needed.

 All the callback needs to do is respond with one of: `SVC_STOP (0)` tells finit to *not* start the service, `SVC_START (1)` to start the service, or `SVC_RELOAD (2)` to have finit signal the process with `SIGHUP`.

 Rebooting & Halting